 The flexibility of the hybrid approach would have materialised into a 256% increase in student intake.
-This is considering the highest in-person intake of two hundred and forty-four (244) compared to eight hundred and sixty-eight (868) students in the hybrid Nursing Assistant training programme.
+This is considering the highest in-person intake of two hundred and forty-four (244) compared to eight hundred and sixtyeight (868) students in the hybrid Nursing Assistant training programme.

-These significant increases in training enrollment will increase the number of healthcare workers in all regions of Guyana.
-As a result, more staff will manage the workload of the existing staff members, and the public will benefit from more efficient and enhanced healthcare services.
+These significant increases in training enrollment will result in a higher number of healthcare workers across all regions of Guyana.
+As a result, more staff will be able to manage the workload of existing staff members, and the public will benefit from more efficient and enhanced healthcare services.